ericvsmith/dataclasses/pep-xxxx.rst

 Classes.
 Many of the libraries listed will have different feature sets, and will of course continue to exist and prosper.

-Where is it not appopriate to use Data Classes?
+Where is it not appropriate to use Data Classes?

 - Compatibility with tuples is required.